lambdaclass/web_prophet/README.md

 ### Prerequisites

-First of all you'll need a working Python 3 environment.
+First of all you'll need a working Python 3 environment with [pipenv](https://pipenv.readthedocs.io/en/latest/) installed
-This project is developed using [pyenv](https://github.com/pyenv/pyenv) as version manager.

 ### Installing